 - Your home is your castle, but your personal information should be secure from visitors or outsiders who may come in to your home to perform service.
 Keep this information stored away where it can’t be easily found.

 - Do not keep your Social Security Card or SS number in your purse or wallet; leave it at home in a secure spot.

-- Your trash might become an identity thief’s treasure: a thief can go through your trash to find personal information from receipts, medical bills, bank statements or checks.
+- Your trash might become an identity thief’s treasure: a thief can go through your trash to find personal information from receipts, medical bills, bank statements or checks (see Certegy Check Services).
 Even those pre-screened credit card offers that you receive can be used if they fall into the wrong hands.
 SHRED ALL OF THESE BEFORE THROWING OUT.